KSP-KOS/KOS/src/kOS KSPedia/README.md

 Make sure all panels are enabled before building (KSPAssets > Asset Compiler > Build All)

+If it gets built without the `.ksp` extension, just add it back on.

 To add this to a kOS build, make sure to add the kos.ksp file (KOS/src/kOS KSPedia/AssetBundles) anywhere in the Gamedata/kOS folder